EspejoGabriel31/Project-Book-Club/README.md

 DB_PASSWORD='YOUR_PASSWORD'
 DB_DATABASE=book_club
 JWT_SECRET=qiweuxhoiuehqmie
+ADMIN_PASSWORD='YOUR_ADMIN_PASSWORD'
 ```
-* Since the database run locally, you will also need to run `sequelize db:migrate`
+* Since the database run locally, you will also need to run `sequelize db:migrate`as well as `sequelize db:seed:all`
 * Next, navigate to the `client` folder and run `npm i` to install the dependencies for the _frontend_
 * Still inside the `client` folder, create an `.env` file and add it to the `.gitignore` file.
 This file will need to contain the  environmental variable
 ```